Looking for help in your organization?

 5. Leading the early stage of a radical project (or helping you find someone who can)

 For projects inside companies that involve a radical change in direction, it can be helpful to have outside leadership that can push the project in new ways without fear of getting fired.
 Dr. Altringer has first-hand experience with diverse approaches to stimulating early-stage innovation and can help you figure out what makes sense for your context (she’s spent years studying the pros and cons of the design thinking process made famous by IDEO, has written on the entrepreneurial ‘design’ approach of OneLeap (and later joined their board), has taught Lean Startup methods, mentored hackathons and competitions, created and served in a variety of incubators, teaches user behavior change models, and has designed and teaches her own desirability models).
 She seldom takes on roles leading early stage projects due to time constraints, but can be helpful as an advisor.
-If she does, her goal is to encourage transparency and measurable results and ‘design herself out’ by the end of the project, empowering the core team to continue autonomously as she transitions to a coaching role.
+If she does take on such roles, her goal is to encourage transparency and measurable results and ‘design herself out’ by the end of the project, empowering the core team to continue autonomously as she transitions to a coaching role.
 Go to: Learn more about design for desirability in practice with Piaggio Fast Forward and the Gita robot.

 LUXURY AND SUSTAINABILITY – Kering HOME is an initiative that transformed the holding company and all of its brands, which include Gucci, Alexander McQueen, Stella McCartney, Puma, Yves Saint Laurent, and many more.
-The HOME team, of which I was a core member, included the CEOs of Gucci Group (Robert Polet at the time) and Puma (Jochen Zeitz at the time), Head of Kering Americas (Laurent Claquin), and a global conservation expert (Holly Dublin).
+The HOME team, of which I was a core member, included the CEOs of Gucci Group (Robert Polet at the time) and Puma (Jochen Zeitz at the time), Head of Kering Americas (Laurent Claquin at the time), and a global conservation expert (Holly Dublin).
 We formed the strategy for the ‘Unite’ initiative, which became the ‘HOME’ initiative and went on to receive numerous awards listed in the purple box on the right.

 Our goal was to move beyond the conventional sustainability approach and promote a new business paradigm whereby the attainment of sustainability drives creativity and innovation, and vice versa, to build businesses that deliver financial, social and environmental returns.
 HOME created four interconnected programs: Leadership (leading a corporate paradigm shift both externally and internally); Humanity (enhancing the social, economic and environmental wellbeing of communities in Kering’s spheres of operation); Ecology (mitigating Kering’s footprint via reduction, offsets and investing in the environment); and Creativity (creating sustainable solutions to support global sustainability).
 After building the strategy, we tested it with experts in creative, design, humanitarian and environmental sectors.
 This led to four major investments.
 We launched a Creative Sustainability Lab through partnership with Cradle-to-Cradle® to re-think and re-consider product and business development.
 We offset annual global CO2 emissions from Kering’s Luxury group, PUMA and Kering’s headquarters.
 PUMA began developing the first-ever Environmental Profit and Loss (EP&L) account statement, later rolled out across Kering companies.
 Finally, we launched an annual €10 million budget indexed to dividend evolution to enable continued investment in HOME.
 The project set a new standard in sustainability and business practice in the Luxury, Sport & Lifestyle and Retail sectors.